Aliases for GRIN2D Gene

 GeneCards Summary for GRIN2D Gene

 GRIN2D (Glutamate Ionotropic Receptor NMDA Type Subunit 2D) is a Protein Coding gene.
-Diseases associated with GRIN2D include Epileptic Encephalopathy, Early Infantile, 46 and Undetermined Early-Onset Epileptic Encephalopathy.
-Among its related pathways are RET signaling and Transmission across Chemical Synapses.
-GO annotations related to this gene include ionotropic glutamate receptor activity and NMDA glutamate receptor activity.
+Diseases associated with GRIN2D include Developmental And Epileptic Encephalopathy 46 and Undetermined Early-Onset Epileptic Encephalopathy.
+Among its related pathways are RET signaling and Protein-protein interactions at synapses.
+Gene Ontology (GO) annotations related to this gene include ionotropic glutamate receptor activity and NMDA glutamate receptor activity.
 An important paralog of this gene is GRIN2C.

 UniProtKB/Swiss-Prot Summary for GRIN2D Gene